Glitchy-Scratch/glitchy-scratch.github.io/README.md

-# glitchy-scratch.github.io
+# What is Glitchy Scratch?

 Glitchy Scratch is a modification of the Scratch website(https://scratch.mit.edu ) with glitches.
 It is situated at https://glitchy-scratch.github.io .

-# Why Was It Created
+# Why Was It Created?

 Several bugs and glitches of Scratch became famous at different times.
 So, I decided to modify the Scratch Website's homepage and get some of them back and create some new glitches.